 You may have learned at the University of Hard Knocks that it’s not a question of “if” you’re going to lose your data, but “when.”
 Having a redundant copy of it can make all the difference, and you may be able to skip the course at U of HK on Pulling Your Hair Out.

-- 30% of people never backed up
+- 30% of people have never backed up

 - 113 phones are lost or stolen every minute, or 200,000 per year

 - 1 in 10 computers are infected with viruses each month